aws-samples/aws-secrets-manager-hybrid-secret-replication-from-hashicorp-vault/README.md

 * An optional Amazon SNS topic for email notifications if replication fails

 ![secrets-manager-arch](assets/1-secrets-replication-architecture.png)

+**Note:** Depending on the location of your third-party secrets manager, you may have to consider different networking topologies.
+For example, you might need to setup a hybrid connection between your on-premises secrets manager and the AWS Cloud if there is no connectivity yet.
+Although the communication between the replication service shown in this blog post and the third-party secrets manager is encrypted using TLS, AWS customers typically setup a hybrid connectivity between their on-premises environment and the AWS Cloud using [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html), and/or [AWS Direct Connect](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html).

 ## Getting started
 ### Deploy the solution